Glossary of Pulmonary Hypertension (PH) Terms

 Back to top of page

 Calcium channel blockers (CCBs): Blood pressure medicines for systemic hypertension.
 CCBs have been found to decrease pulmonary artery pressures in a small percentage of PH patients.
-CCBs include nifedipine (Procardia XL®, Adalat®), diltiazem (Cardizem®), and amplodipine (Norvasc®).
+CCBs that may help include nifedipine (Procardia XL®, Adalat®), diltiazem (Cardizem®), and amlodipine (Norvasc®).
+Be aware that only certain PAH patients benefit from CCBs; in others, CCBs can do a lot of harm.
 Read more about conventional medical therapies

-Cardiac catheterization: The final diagnostic test performed to determine if a patient has pulmonary hypertension.
-Until a right heart catheterization is performed, a definitive diagnosis of pulmonary arterial hypertension cannot be made.
+Cardiac catheterization: The definitive final diagnostic test performed to determine if a patient has pulmonary hypertension.
+Until a right-heart catheterization is performed, a diagnosis of pulmonary arterial hypertension cannot be made.
 Read more about diagnositic tests

-- Right-heart catheterization (RHC) is performed by placing a small catheter (tube) into a vein.
-The tube is advanced along with the blood flow through the right side of the heart into the pulmonary artery.
-Once the catheter is in the pulmonary artery, measurement of the blood pressure in the pulmonary artery can be made.
+- Right-heart catheterization (RHC) is performed by placing a small catheter (tube) into a vein, usually a vein in the neck or groin.
+The tube is advanced in the direction of blood flow into the right side of the heart and then into the main pulmonary artery.
+Once the catheter is in the pulmonary artery, measurements of the blood pressure in the pulmonary artery can be made.
+Next, advancing the catheter into a pulmonary artery branch allows doctors to estimate the pressure on the left side of the heart.
+This is called a pulmonary capillary wedge pressure.
 Read more about common tests in PH

 Cardiac output: The total amount of blood the heart pumps per minute.
-In a healthy person this is about 5 - 6 liters per minute; in someone with severe PH it can be decreased to two to three liters or less.
-(A human has about five liters [roughly 5.3 quarts] of blood inside of their arteries at any one time.)
+In a healthy person this is about 5 to 6 liters per minute; in someone with severe PH it can be as low as 2 to 3 liters or less.
+(A human has about 5 liters [roughly 5.3 quarts] of blood inside of their arteries at any one time.)

 Cardiopulmonary exercise testing (CPET): A way of determining cardiac and pulmonary function by measuring lung gas (oxygen and carbon dioxide) exchange efficiency.
 Read more about common tests for PH

-Centers for Disease Control (CDC): A U.S. government agency that tracks all medical diseases in order to help with treatment of disease.
-Publishes a weekly bulletin called Morbidity and Mortality Weekly Report (MMWR), which helps establish how many patients are afflicted with certain diagnoses.
+Centers for Disease Control (CDC): A U.S. government agency that tracks all medical diseases in order to help with prevention and treatment of disease.
+The CDC publishes a weekly bulletin called Morbidity and Mortality Weekly Report (MMWR), which helps establish how many patients are afflicted with certain diagnoses.
 Learn more about the CDC

 Chronic obstructive pulmonary disease (COPD): A chronic disease characterized by difficulty in breathing due to over inflation of the lung sacs and/or constriction of the tubes leading to the air sacs.
 Learn more about COPD